iPhone Camera Burst Mode: 10 Photos per Second

-A third way for using burst mode or taking regular pictures would be to press the same button, but on your cable remote.
+A third way for using the iPhone burst mode or taking regular pictures would be to press the same button, but on your cable remote.
 When using Apple EarPods or another certified headphone accessory with the remote feature, you can take advantage of having a separate button that doesn’t lead to the iPhone being shaken at all.
 Add a tripod and your photos will be perfect all of the time.

 Notes on burst mode: Typically, you will be able to take as many shots as you like, or until the iPhone’s storage space fills up to the point of depletion.

 How to view burst photos on iPhonePhotos App → Tap on stacked photos → Select favorites

 This will only work on iPhone 5s and later: To look through a set of burst mode images, go to your “Photos” app and check the “Albums” tab or the “Photos” tab.
 Your shots will be grouped visibly, into a stack of sorts.
 Tap the stack of images to view the details of your burst shot and pick your favorite images using the button at the bottom of the screen.